I’m not gonna lie, last week was a rough one for me. As I struggled to hold onto hope.

 A resounding yes!

-Because I believe that choosing to show up for myself, my family & friends, & for women like you, helps to make the world a better place.
+Because I believe that choosing to show up for myself, my family and friends, and for women like you, helps to make the world a better place.

 So we can continue to lift one another up.